LeaRostoker/Kyudai-project-Lea/README.md

     - the resulting mesh (sdf_out_model.ply)
     - the sdf file (sdf.bin)
     - the semantic file (label.bin)

+### Make the obtained files usables by POSA

+POSA works in Python and thus uses .npy files instead of .bin for the SDF and the semantics.
+Use these two lines of code to rewrite your .bin files in .npy :
+'''
+import numpy as np

+arr = np.fromfile('sdf.bin', dtype=np.float32)
+np.save('office-model_sdf.npy', arr)

+arr = np.fromfile('label.bin', dtype=np.int32)
+np.save('office-model_semantics.npy', arr)
+'''

 ### SDF - Tetra
 If you chose this method, you will have to prepare the tetrahedralized mesh first and the following steps will be the same as above.